What prerequisites do I need to apply to the APM masters program?

 No. Internships need only be approved by the Program Director, and the program welcomes students' initiative in designing internships.

 Is this a good program for students interested in Clinical or Counseling Psychology?

 Only if the students are research-oriented.
 There are no opportunities for clinical contact in the APM course of study; clinical methods are not the types of psychological methods that are applied in this master's.
 However, given that many PhD programs look favorably on applicants with strong statistical backgrounds, the MS may be advantageous for those planning to move on to advanced graduate training in Clinical or Counseling Psychology.
 Fordham does have two clinically-oriented Master's programs in the Education Department

 Can I complete the program as a part-time student?

-Yes, we encourage part-time students, as long as you can complete your 30 credits over 3 years.
+Yes, we encourage part-time students, as long as you can complete your 30 credits within 5 years.

 When are courses typically offered?